-Research integrity is recognised as the attitude and habit of the researchers to conduct their research according appropriate ethical, legal and professional frameworks, obligations and standards.
+Research integrity is recognised as the attitude and habit of the researchers to conduct their research according to appropriate ethical, legal and professional frameworks, obligations and standards.
 It describes an approach for conducting and organising good scientific work.

 The main actors in the research intergity field are researchers, funders, publishers, ombudspersons and research integrity offices.
 ENRIO, the European Network of Research Intergity Offices, brings many of the main actors together.
 For more information click here.